 3D Scanning Church & Cathedral Artefacts

-Superscan3D use one of the worlds most powerful mobile 3D scanning systems in order to 3D scan church and cathedral artefacts at incredible resolution accuracy.
+Superscan use one of the worlds most powerful mobile 3D scanning systems in order to 3D scan church and cathedral artefacts at incredible resolution accuracy.
 This amazing technology enables us to reproduce exact 3D digital replicas of objects.
 We can then use the same data to produce exact 1:1 scale physical replicas of virtually any object, using either 3D printing or CNC milling.
-Finally, we hand-finish the final physical output (the 3D print or CNC mill) using traditional hand finishing techniques in order to produce a near identical replica.
+Once we have converted the 3D scan into a physical copy, we are then able to hand-finish using traditional hand finishing techniques in order to produce a near identical replica.

-Additionally, the same approach can be used for many conservation and restoration applications such as: ornate stone and wood carvings, ornate metal castings, ornate stone masonry, sculptures etc.
+Additionally, the same approach can be used for many conservation and restoration applications such as: ornate stone and wood carvings, ornate metal castings, ornate stone masonry, sculptures and many other objects.

 Above: An original 12th century hand carved ivory artefact Find out more

 Superscan-3D uses a careful balance of latest digital technologies mixed with traditional hand crafting skills and techniques, in order to produce high-accuracy replicas of original objects.
 If you would like to find out more about what is possible then please call us on our main office number.